How to Establish Texas Domicile as an Expat

 4. Update Financial Institutions

-Why it matters: Financial institutions report your address to the IRS and state tax authorities.
-Consistent Texas address across all accounts strengthens your domicile claim.
+Change your permanent address to Texas with every bank, brokerage, credit card, retirement account, and insurance provider.
+Financial institutions report your address to the IRS and state tax authorities.
+Consistent Texas address across all accounts strengthens your domicile claim and removes the inconsistency that California FTB and New York DTF auditors use as a starting point.

 5. File IRS Form 8822